Rosebank on Staten Island in Richmond County, New York — The American Northeast (Mid-Atlantic)

 For operating hours and more information, call (718) 816-4506 or visit aliceausten.org.

 Erected 2022 by NYC Parks.
+(Marker Number 1100.)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music • Colonial Era • Industry & Commerce • Landmarks • Women.
 In addition, it is included in the National Historic Landmarks, and the NYC Parks series lists.
 A significant historical month for this entry is June 2017.

 Location.
 40° 36.919′ N, 74° 3.808′ W. Marker is on Staten Island, New York, in Richmond County.
 It is in Rosebank.
-Marker is on Hylan Boulevard just south of Edgewater Street, on the right when traveling north.
+It is on Hylan Boulevard just south of Edgewater Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 2 Hylan Blvd, Staten Island NY 10305, United States of America.
 Touch for directions.

 Additional keywords.
 LGBT, LGBTQ, 🏳️🌈

-Photographed By Devry Becker Jones (CC0), October 7, 2022
+Photographed by Devry Becker Jones (CC0), October 7, 2022

-Photographed By Devry Becker Jones (CC0), October 8, 2022
+Photographed by Devry Becker Jones (CC0), October 8, 2022